Cessna 172: Design and development

 Early Cessna 172s, like this 1957 model, had a "fastback" rear cabin with no rear window and featured a "square" fin design.

 The Cessna 172 started as a tricycle landing gear variant of the taildragger Cessna 170, with a basic level of standard equipment.
 In January 1955, Cessna flew an improved variant of the Cessna 170, a Continental O-300-A-powered Cessna 170C with larger elevators and a more angular tailfin.
 Although the variant was tested and certified, Cessna decided to modify it with a tricycle landing gear, and the modified Cessna 170C flew again on June 12, 1955.
 To reduce the time and cost of certification, the type was added to the Cessna 170 type certificate as the Model 172.
 Later, the 172 was given its own type certificate.
 The 172 became an overnight sales success, and over 1,400 were built in 1956, its first full year of production.

 Early 172s were similar in appearance to the 170s, with the same straight aft fuselage and tall landing gear legs, although the 172 had a straight tailfin while the 170 had a rounded fin and rudder.
 In 1960, the 172A incorporated revised landing gear and the swept-back tailfin, which is still in use today.
+Starting with the 172B, Cessna introduced the stepped firewall and enlarged, relocated instrument panel from the related Cessna 175; from this point forward, the fuselages of the two types became largely identical.

 The final aesthetic development, found in the 1963 172D and all later 172 models, was a lowered rear deck allowing an aft window.
 Cessna advertised this added rear visibility as "Omni-Vision".

-Production halted in 1986 because of Product liability costs, but resumed in 1996 at Cessna's new factory at Independence, Kansas with the Cessna 172R Skyhawk.
+Production halted in 1986 because of product liability costs, but resumed in 1996 at Cessna's new factory at Independence, Kansas, with the Cessna 172R Skyhawk.
 Cessna supplemented this in 1998 with the 180 hp Cessna 172S Skyhawk SP.

 Modifications

-The Cessna 172 may be modified via a wide array of supplemental type certificates (STCs), including increased engine power and higher gross weights.
+The Cessna 172 may be modified through a wide array of supplemental type certificates (STCs), including increased engine power, higher gross weight limits, and certain aerobatic conversions.
 Available STC engine modifications increase power from 180 to 210 hp, add constant-speed propellers, or allow the use of automobile gasoline.
 Other modifications include additional fuel tank capacity in the wing tips, added baggage compartment tanks, added wheel pants to reduce drag, or enhanced landing and takeoff performance and safety with a STOL kit.
 The 172 has also been equipped with the 180 hp fuel injected Superior Air Parts Vantage engine.